deeperlearner/pytorch-template/README.md

 ## TODOs

-- [ ] Revise trainer/examples and test\_examples/
+- [ ] Revise errors in trainer/examples and test\_examples/
 - [ ] Support more tensorboard functions

 ## Acknowledgements
-This project is inspired by the project [pytorch-template](https://github.com/victoresque/pytorch-template)
+This project is forked and enhanced from the project [pytorch-template](https://github.com/victoresque/pytorch-template)